MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-localization.md

 ## Get started
 In Power BI Report Builder, you can create a culture-sensitive report by adding the translated label measures to an RDL dataset.
-You can do this by specifying expressions such as **=First(Fields!Product_Sales_Report_Label.Value, "TranslatedLabelsDataSet")** .
+You can then reference the translated labels by specifying expressions such as **=First(Fields!Product_Sales_Report_Label.Value, "TranslatedLabelsDataSet")** .

 You can publish/ upload an RDL report from Power BI Report Builder and view the report on the service by setting the language in the browser.